dev-mendez/devices-control/README.md

 ### Testing Methodology

-- **Unit tests** are used to test individual units of code in isolation.
-We use Jest for this time.
+- **Unit tests / E2E test** We use Jest for this time.

 ### Running Tests

 To run the tests for our application, follow these steps:

-1. Install the dependencies by running `npm install`, `yarn install` or `pnpm install`.
+1. Install the dependencies by running `npm install`, `yarn install` or `pnpm install` inside of each module Client/Server.
-2. Inside the client folder run the unit tests by running `npm run test` or `yarn test` or `pnpm test`.
+2. Inside the Client/Server folder run the test `npm run test` or `yarn test` or `pnpm test`.